pulumi/terraform-provider-aws/website/docs/d/security_groups.html.markdown

 # Data Source: aws_security_groups

-Use this data source to get IDs and VPC membership of Security Groups that are created outside of Terraform.
+Use this data source to get IDs and VPC membership of Security Groups that are created outside this provider.

 ## Example Usage